 Using tonal colour on your skirting boards

 A colour palette that combines different tones of the same colour, such as two or three tones of pink, works well in a contemporary home.
-If you’re keen to create the effect of more light and space in a room, use the lightest paint colour on the walls and the darker tone on the skirting boards.
+If you’re keen to create the effect of more light and space in a room, use the lightest paint colour on the walls and the darker tone on the skirting boards to get the best results and a professional finish.

 Painting a single colour throughout your room